AshAvalanche/ash-docs/docs/toolkit/ansible-avalanche-collection/tutorials/subnet-blockchain-explorer.md

 # Subnet Blockchain Explorer

-In this section, we will learn how to use the `ash.avalanche.blockscout` role to deploy a [Blockscout](https://www.blockscout.com/) instance for an EVM blockchain.
+In this section, we will learn how to use the `ash.avalanche.evm.blockscout` role to deploy a [Blockscout](https://www.blockscout.com/) instance for an EVM blockchain.

 :::note
 For this tutorial, we will use the [`local`](https://github.com/AshAvalanche/ansible-avalanche-getting-started/tree/main/inventories/local) inventory provided by the [Ansible Avalanche Getting Started](https://github.com/AshAvalanche/ansible-avalanche-getting-started) repository.
 See [Create a Local Test Network](./local-test-network) for details.